Everything We Know About ‘The Haunting of Hill House’s Follow-Up ‘Bly Manor’

 — The Haunting of Hill House (@haunting) June 28, 2019

-Meanwhile, Oliver Jackson-Cohen has finally shared the news that he'll be joining the show's Sophomore season.
-The actor made the reveal in a quick video announcement via the show's Twitter page in which he shared that his character's name is Peter and while charming, the Bly Manor resident makes life difficult for those around him.
+Meanwhile, Oliver Jackson-Cohen finally shared the news that he’d be joining the show’s Sophomore season in July.
+The actor made the reveal in a quick video announcement via the show’s Twitter page in which he shared that his character’s name is Peter and while charming, the Bly Manor resident makes life difficult for those around him.

 — The Haunting of Hill House (@haunting) July 15, 2019

-No word on further casting has been made at this time but considering the anthology format and Flanagan's affinity for using the same talent in his various projects (which is obvious with the first casting reveals), we can't help but hope that a few more familiar faces pop up in the new episodes.
-Hill House stars Kate Siegel (who's also Flanagan's wife), Carla Gugino, and Henry Thomas all appeared in the showrunner's Netflix film Gerald's Game in 2017.
+There’s a couple more Season 1 stars who haven’t been revealed as returning.
+Considering the anthology format and Flanagan’s affinity for using the same talent in his various projects (which is obvious with the first casting reveals), we can’t help but hope that a few more familiar faces pop up in the new episodes.
+Hill House star Carla Gugino appeared in the showrunner’s Netflix film Gerald’s Game in 2017.

 The Haunting of Bly Manor, Coming 2020, Netflix